 Fund that 401(k).
 If you’re in your 20s, there is a decent chance your first foray into investing will be through your employer’s retirement plan.
 That’s a great place to start, and not just because of the tax benefits and any matching employer contribution.
 You will likely find the plan includes a limited list of mutual funds, which makes the choice more manageable, and you don’t have to worry about meeting some required minimum initial investment.

 Look for low-minimum funds.
 There’s no minimum investment required to buy some of Charles Schwab‘s mutual funds.
 Schwab’s fund lineup includes index funds, fundamentally weighted index funds and target-date retirement funds.
+Similarly, Fidelity Investments has no required minimum investment for its funds, which include a growing collection of index funds.
 For $500, you can get into the Homestead Funds and some of the Nicholas Company funds.
 Artisan Partner Funds and Buffalo Funds will waive their regular minimums if you agree to a $50- or $100-a-month automatic investment plan.

 For $1,000, you can purchase one of T. Rowe Price Group’s target-date retirement funds in an individual retirement account, while $1,000 will allow you to buy a Vanguard Group target-date fund in either an IRA or a regular taxable account.
 If you have relatively limited savings, you won’t be able to buy many investments, so you should probably stick with mutual funds that give you broad market exposure—which is what you get with a target-date fund.